Edwards-R/redlist_docs/internal review code/narrative_test.md

 under Criterion A.

 ### Expert Suspicion (A3)
+> use this if A goes by A3 not A2

 The highest accepted population change was NT under Criterion A, based on expert suspicion of future threats over the next 100 years.

+### No Criterion A, or A is only DD
+There were no models relating to criterion A which provided an acceptable result for this taxon.

 ## Criterion B
-The EOO
+The EoO
 ```
 {
     ([X] km2)
     {
-        exceeds the 20,000 km2 VU threshold
+        exceeds the 20,000 km2 VU threshold for criteria B1
     } OR {
-        is below the [XX] km2 [XX] threshold
+        is below the [XX] km2 [XX] threshold for criteria B1
         {
             and satisfies
         } OR {